okabsd/HTTP/README.md

 ## Usage

-The chain begins with the `HTTP` function, or one of it's methods.
-This returns an `io` object with all the chainable methods.
+The chain begins with the `HTTP` function, or one of its methods.
+Each of these return an `io` object with all the chainable methods.

 - `HTTP(method, url)`
 - `HTTP.DELETE(url)`